Kedhareswer/thesisflow-ai/docs/pages/planner/README.md

 - Convert a research query into an actionable plan and schedule with trackable tasks.

 ## How it works
-- Starts streaming with `usePlanAndExecute.start({ userQuery, ... })` which first tries EventSource to `GET /api/plan-and-execute/stream?access_token: xxxxx and falls back to `POST /api/plan-and-execute` with manual stream parsing.
+- Starts streaming with `usePlanAndExecute.start({ userQuery, ... })` which first tries EventSource to `GET /api/plan-and-execute/stream` with cookie authentication and falls back to `POST /api/plan-and-execute` with manual stream parsing.
+- Authentication is handled via Authorization header (`Bearer <token>`) or HttpOnly cookies.
+Since native EventSource cannot send custom headers, the implementation uses either an EventSource polyfill that supports headers or a fetch-based streaming fallback that can set the Authorization header when using the POST endpoint.
 - Hook exposes `lastEvent`, `progress`, `plan`, `logs`, `isStreaming`, and supports `stop/reset`.
 - Page computes schedule blocks and persists server drafts to `/api/planner/drafts` (when configured) with Supabase auth header.
+- Implements buffer overflow protection (1MB limit) to prevent memory leaks from malformed streams.

 ## APIs & Integrations
 - Streaming: `/api/plan-and-execute/stream` (not found in this repo snapshot; the hook expects this endpoint), SSE events include `init`, `plan`, `progress`, `deep_progress`, `deep_research_complete`, `done`, `error`.